nashkenazi/awaf-policy-validator/README.md

           "support_id": ""
 ```

-  If the test ID passed, the "support_id" field provide the corresponding support ID that was blocked by the WAF
+  If the test ID passed, the "support_id" field provide the corresponding support ID that was blocked by the WAF \
-  If the test ID fail -  the "reason" field descibe the possible reason why the WAF did not block the request
+  If the test ID fail -  the "reason" field descibe the possible reason why the WAF did not block the request \
-  if the test ID vector is signature - the "value" field provide the signature ID that related to this attack in WAF
+  if the test ID vector is signature - the "value" field provide the signature ID that related to this attack in WAF \

+  Here are the possible reasons that the test ID failed:\
   ```
   ASM Policy is not in blocking mode
   Attack Signature is not in the ASM Policy